Book-reader/c3-docgen/stdlibref.md

 ```c3
 macro new_array($Type, usz elements) @nodiscard
 ```

-Allocate using an aligned allocation.
-This is necessary for types with a default memory alignment exceeding DEFAULT_MEM_ALIGNMENT.
-IMPORTANT!
-It must be freed using free_aligned.
 ```c3
 macro new_array_aligned($Type, usz elements) @nodiscard
 ```
 ```c3
 macro alloc_array($Type, usz elements) @nodiscard
 ```

-Allocate using an aligned allocation.
-This is necessary for types with a default memory alignment exceeding DEFAULT_MEM_ALIGNMENT.
-IMPORTANT!
-It must be freed using free_aligned.
 ```c3
 macro alloc_array_aligned($Type, usz elements) @nodiscard
 ```